mateusbraga/freestore/README.md

 Freestore is a research project developed as part of Mateus Braga's [Bachelor's thesis (Portuguese)][thesis] at University of Brasilia, Brazil.
 It is a library that implements a fault-tolerant, consistent, and reconfigurable distributed memory.

 Freestore implements a storage abstraction with READ/WRITE operations.
-It replicates the data over all servers and uses the idea that two majorities always intersect to provide fault-tolerance and strong consistency (strict quorum - read most recently written value).
+It replicates the data over all servers and uses the idea that two majorities always intersect to provide fault-tolerance and (per-key) strong consistency (strict quorum - read most recently written value).
 Freestore also implements a fault-tolerant reconfiguration mechanism (other than consensus protocol - no agreement is required.
 Something like CRDTs) that allows the cluster to continue operating correctly during configuration changes.

 Freestore is by design a quorum system without a consensus protocol and as such cannot support conditional write operations like compare-and-set.
 This limits the kind of applications that should use something like Freestore to the ones that don't need to atomically perform conditional writes.